mdozmorov/MDnotes/README.md

 - Free online data science environment, Jupyter notebooks for Python, R, Julia etc. https://notebooks.rmotr.com/.
 An extension to add exercises with hidden answers: https://github.com/rmotr/jupyterlab-solutions

 - GitHub Classroom tutorials for teachers https://github.com/jfiksel/github-classroom-for-teachers and students https://github.com/jfiksel/github-classroom-for-students

+## Misc

+- Using permutations, the recommended threshold was recently increased to $2.4 \times 10^{-7}$ for the 450K array and $3.6 \times 10^{-8}$ for genome-wide measurements.
+From Saffari A, Silver MJ, Zavattari P, Moi L, Columbano A, Meaburn EL, et al. Estimation of a significance threshold for epigenome-wide association studies.
+Genet Epidemiol.
+2018;42(1):20-33.